Mohammed-Adly/RFM_Customer_Segmentation/README.md

 ### 3. Exploratory Data Analysis (EDA) & Outlier Detection

--  Box plots were generated for the `Quantity` and `Amount` columns to visually identify outliers in the data[cite: 103, 109].
+-  Box plots were generated for the `Quantity` and `Amount` columns to visually identify outliers in the data.
 These plots helped in understanding the distribution of transaction values and quantities.

 ![Box Plot for Quantity](./Images/boxplot_quantity.png)
 ![Box Plot for Amount](./Images/boxplot_amount.png)